decretist/Dissertation/Chapter4/chapter4.md

 within the texts may very well have been overlooked, and minor differences have not normally been registered." @winroth_making_2000 [197].

-[^14]: **Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).**
+[^14]: Anders, my understanding is that you took a similar approach when you created the baseline text for the edition in progress of the first recension (although you adopted a set of orthographic conventions different from Friedberg's in the resulting text).

-[^16]: As of the most recent, 22 April 2019, version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a
+[^16]: As of 22 April 2019 version, eight case statements (for cases 1-3, 9, 15, 24, 30, and 34) appear to have a complete critical
-complete critical apparatus.
-An addition six case statements (for cases 4-7, 10, and 11) have an incomplete critical apparatus that records variant readings from Fd only.
+apparatus.
+An addition six case statements (for cases 4-7, 10, and
+11) have an incomplete critical apparatus that records variant readings from Fd only.
 The critical apparatus for the case statement for case 35 records a single variant reading from Aa.
-The remaining 21 case statements (for cases 8, 12-14, 16-23, 25-29, 31-33, and 36) have no critical apparatus at all.
+The remaining 21 case statements (for cases 8, 12-14, 16-23, 25-29, 31-33, and

-    **Update for 5 October 2019 version of the edition in progress.
-    The case statement are used as the example here because they are the focus of my dissertation.**
+36) have no critical apparatus at all.
+The case statement are used as the example here because they are the focus of my dissertation.

 [^18]: @hockey_history_2004 [4-6].
 The highest honor in the field
 of Digital Humanities is the Roberto Busa Prize, awarded by the